 Keep in mind that those earning 10,000 pesos and below are fixed at ₱400.00 per month, while those earning ₱80,000 and above are fixed at ₱3,200.00.

 How To Pay PhilHealth Contribution as a Voluntary Member

-For over-the-counter payments, you can go directly to your nearest PhilHealth Branch or to Bayad Centers and SM malls.
+You can go directly to your nearest PhilHealth Branch or Bayad Centers and SM malls for over-the-counter payments.
 You may also pay through a bank deposit.
-You simply have to fill out a payment slip and pay onsite.
+You have to fill out a payment slip and pay onsite.